 Buckwheat pillows can last can last many years with proper care.
 The first and most important thing you can do to keep your buckwheat pillow in good shape is keep it protected inside a standard pillowcase just like any other type of pillow.
-This will allow you to wash just the pillowcase intermittently, so that the pillow’s shell (containing the buckwheat hull fill) doesn’t need cleaning so frequently.
+This will allow you to wash just the pillowcase intermittently, so that the pillow’s shell (containing the buckwheat hull filling) doesn’t need cleaning so frequently.

 Eventually all pillows get stained, sullied, soiled or even sometimes stinky 🙁

 When your buckwheat pillow’s better days seem to have passed, refresh it with a wash:

 - Remove the buckwheat hulls by pouring them into a larger container.
 A large paper grocery bag works better than plastic as it will hold its shape, making pouring much easier.

 - Turn the fabric case inside-out and make sure to remove all of the buckwheat hulls out of the nooks and crannies so that they don’t get into your washing machine.
 Careful not to spill!

 - Toss the case into the washing machine.
 Don’t forget, cotton can shrink!
 To avoid shrinkage and wear, wash it in cold water (75 to 85 degrees Fahrenheit) and keep it out of the dryer (air dry).